Mintesinot-Tefera/e-commerce/README.md

 This project is a web-based e-commerce platform for a supermarket.
 It enables users to browse products, manage their carts, and place orders.
 The system integrates a React.js frontend with a Node.js backend and utilizes MySQL for data storage.
 Stripe Checkout is integrated for seamless payment processing.

 ## Features
-User Authentication: Registration and login with JWT-based authentication.
+**User Authentication**: Registration and login with JWT-based authentication.
-Product Management: View products with support for categories and detailed descriptions.
+**Product Management**: View products with support for categories and detailed descriptions.
-Cart System: Add, update, and remove items in the cart.
+**Cart System**: Add, update, and remove items in the cart.
-Order Placement: Place and view orders with live price calculation.
+**Order Placement**: Place and view orders with live price calculation.
 Payment Integration: Secure payments using Stripe Checkout.
-Responsive Design: Fully responsive UI for both desktop and mobile.
+**Responsive Design**: Fully responsive UI for both desktop and mobile.
 ### Prerequisites
 Ensure you have the following installed: